I used to be a lawyer, now I’m happy! by Guest Blogger Camille Lamouille, Elevor

 When we talk about health, we often only talk about risk factors against cancer, diseases, heart attacks.
 Yet there are protective factors.
 After numerous laboratory tests, we were able to show that obesity, cholesterol and blood pressure are much less risk factors for the probability of heart attack in individuals than pessimism.
 Studies show that being a hardened pessimist is like smoking two to three packs of cigarettes a day.
 Thus, optimism is a highly protective factor for cardiovascular disease, and the joy is one for infectious diseases.
 Being happy is – and studies prove it! – gaining 7 years of longevity, having a stronger immune system, being more creative, staying married longer, being more fertile, staying employed in the long term, having better relationships, being more resilient, and so one so forth …

-Child my favorite hobby was sulking, teenager grumbling.
-Yes, Positive Psychology has changed my life in that it makes me loving my favorite adult hobby.
+As a child, my favorite hobby was sulking, teenager grumbling.
+Yes, Positive Psychology has changed my life in that it makes me love my favorite adult hobby.

 Camille Lamouille, 23 Avenue Doyen Louis Weil, 38000 Grenoble firstname.lastname@example.org